 Simply put, in terms of accident claims, an accident at Gatwick airport is something that happens and causes you injury, and that could have been prevented if a liable party had acted responsibly for your health and safety while you were at the airport.

 There could be various liable parties for an accident at Gatwick airport.
 They could include restaurant owners/operators, the airport itself, car park operators and more.
 Sometimes confirming who could be liable for your injuries could be complicated.
 However, having a personal injury lawyer on your side could help make confirming the liable party easier, as an experienced solicitor should be able to look at the specifics of your case to see who could be held liable.

+At this point in our Gatwick Airport accident claims guide, let’s look at some relevant facts and figures.
 According to the HSE, there were a variety of accidents that happened in air transport in 2013/14.
 These figures include those working in passenger air transport, freight air transport, and other service activities such as terminal facilities and air traffic control, for example).
 It does not, however, cover cargo handling figures.

 In 2013/14, employee injury numbers hit 94 per 100 000 employees for fatal injuries, and 823 in 100 000 for those that cause over 7 days absence from work.

 If you were injured at work while at Gatwick airport, why not read our section that covers this in more detail below.

 There could be many different types of accidents at Gatwick airport that could cause you to suffer an injury.
 These could include: